Dubstepzedd/Graduation-Website/README.md

 2. Security is something that I tried keeping in mind while developing the website, however there might still be some security flaws in the project.
 3. The project is not as modular as I would like it to be.
 There are a lot of files and it gets confusing fast.
+4. Keep passwords, keys and other sensitive information in a separate git ignored file.
+I had to remove all this information before pushing it onto github.